iratansh/UR30-VLM-Object-Detection/README.md

 ## Research Backlog & Non-complete Features

-This repo intentionally contains unfinished or blocked items—see `TODO_UPDATED.md` for daily notes.
+This repo intentionally contains unfinished or blocked items - see `TODO_UPDATED.md` for daily notes.
 Highlights:

 - Camera calibration standalone tests (`tests/system/vision/test_camera_calibration_standalone.py`) are blocked by ROS2 dependencies; must be validated in a full ROS session.